seanwarman/ellaandnickimars/README.md

 A mobile-first webpage built using React for Bristol artist's Ella & Nicki for their 10 year mars project.

-Check out the site and consider donating to this exiting project:
+Check out the site and consider donating to this exciting project:
 [ellaandnicki.com/](http://www.ellaandnicki.com/)

 This webpage was actually built using Redux, probably needlessly but I